Frequently Asked Questions

 - ShutterCheck doesn’t recognize my camera

-- Make sure your camera is supported.
+- Check if your camera is supported by the app.
 The full list of supported cameras is available on ShutterCheck’s specs page.

-- Make sure that Wi-Fi is disabled if you have a Wi-Fi capable camera (such as EOS 6D and 70D).
+- Make sure that built-in camera Wi-Fi is disabled if you have a Wi-Fi capable device (such as EOS 6D and 70D).
 Active Wi-Fi interface completely disables camera’s USB communication abilities.

-- Make sure that no other application on your Mac is trying to access the camera at the same time.
-Look for Image Capture, Aperture, Lightroom, EOS Utility and so on.
+- Check that no other application on your Mac is trying to access the camera at the same time.
+Look for Image Capture, Aperture, Lightroom, EOS Utility, Dropbox and so on.
 Simultaneous access has unpredictable behaviour — both applications may not work properly.

 - Relaunch the ShutterCheck, reboot your camera and try again.

 - Serial number of my camera display incorrectly, just a few digits instead of a full number

 This is a known issue that affects several Canon EOS models with outdated firmware versions.
 It’s caused by a bug in camera firmware where Canon developers messed-up a simple integer to string conversion by accidentally chopping the lower 32 bits of a serial number.

 When ShutterCheck asks a camera about its serial number the special PTP (Picture Transfer Protocol) command is issued and device replies with a S/N in form of a text string.
 Internally in camera a S/N is stored as a 64-bit integer value, so an int-to-string conversion is needed.
 Imagine you have a serial number 63850724266.
 In a full 64-bit big-endian hex it would look as